 Doctor of Pharmacy

-The Doctor of Pharmacy (Pharm.D.) is a five-year program designed to prepare students who are beginning their pharmacy education for careers primarily in community and hospital settings, as well as pharmaceutical industries, pharmacy organizations, and educational environments.
+The entry-to-practice doctor of pharmacy (Pharm.D.) program is designed to prepare students who are beginning their pharmacy education for careers primarily in community and hospital settings, as well as pharmaceutical industries, pharmacy organizations, and educational environments.

 Direct admission from high school is not available for the entry-to-practice program.
-Students are required to complete 10 specific prerequisite courses at the university level prior to being eligible for admission.
-The program is competitive for a limited number of seats.
-Priority is given to applicants who are residents of Newfoundland and Labrador.
-One seat is reserved for an Aboriginal student from the province of Newfoundland & Labrador.
+Offers of admisson take into account academic grades and personal and professional characteristics.
+Assessment of interpersonal characteristics may involve a face to face interview and/or completion of an on-line computer based test.
+Priority for admission is given to applicants who are residents of Newfoundland and Labrador.
+One seat is reserved for an Aboriginal student from the province of Newfoundland and Labrador.

 In addition to the University’s general application fee, Canadian applicants are required to pay a pharmacy application fee of $125 CAD and international applicants $175 CAD.